Manual J Calculation: Sizing of HVAC Systems

 Cons of Professional Manual J Calculations

-One of the possible downsides of professional ACCA Manual J load calculations is finding the right HVAC contractor.
+One of the possible downsides of professional ACCA Manual J heat load calculations is finding the right HVAC contractor.

 Choosing the wrong contractor can result in the wrong size of the HVAC system installed, leading to excessive energy use and reduced home comfort.
 However, carefully selecting a reputable HVAC contractor can quickly overcome this challenge.